Privacy Policy

 - Children under 18 in India (as described in §8.7).

-We enforce this through an age gate presented before any personal data is collected.
-If a user indicates an age below the threshold for their region, the app blocks onboarding and does not retain the date of birth beyond what is needed to show the block screen.
+We enforce this through an age gate presented before any sign-up or sign-in option is shown and before any personal data — including an email address — is collected.
+If a user indicates an age below the threshold for their region, the app blocks onboarding, does not present any account-creation control, and does not retain the date of birth beyond what is needed to display the block screen and prevent re-entry on the same device.

 If you believe a child has nonetheless provided us with data, email contact@kettlemuscle.com and we will delete it promptly.